 More Advantages of LAS-Based Thread Ranking LAS-based thread ranking provides two major benefits.
 First, as explained above, it maximizes system throughput within a quantum by minimizing the time spent in memory episodes.
 Second, it ensures that a thread's concurrent requests are serviced in parallel in the memory banks instead of being serialized due to inter-thread interference, thereby preserving the bank-level parallelism of each thread [36].
 It is important to note that thread ranking does not imply that the memory requests of a lower-ranked thread are serviced.
-If a lower-ranked thread has a request to a bank where there are no higher-ranked thread's requests, then the lower-ranked thread's request is scheduled.
+If a lower-ranked thread has a request to a bank where there are no higher-ranked thread's request is scheduled.